Robert F. Smith

 Smith is the Founder, Chairman and CEO of Vista, a leading global investment firm.

-As one of the most active investors in the enterprise software market, Vista believes in the advancement of technology to create opportunity.
+As one of the most active investment firms in the enterprise software market, Vista believes in the advancement of technology to create opportunity.
 Vista manages a robust investment platform by applying market expertise across private equity, permanent capital, credit and public equity investment strategies.
-This singular focus over the past decades enabled Vista to develop an adaptable, analytical approach to growth that prioritizes value creation through operational transformation in close partnership with founders, leaders and executive teams.
+This focus over the past decades enabled Vista to develop an adaptable, analytical investment approach to growth that prioritizes value creation through operational transformation in close partnership with founders, leaders and executive teams.

 Philanthropy